-Southern Methodist University is pledged to fulfill its promise as a private university of the highest quality.
-Toward that end, a variety of services and programs are offered which are conducive to the support of the learning that occurs in the classroom.
-Uppermost among the services and programs are those that promote the safety and security of the campus community.
+Southern Methodist University is pledged to fulfill its promise as a private unive the highest quality.
+Toward that end, a variety of services and programs are offer are conducive to the support of the learning that occurs in the classroom.
+Uppern among the services and programs are those that promote the safety and security c campus community.